How to tell exciting stories in presentation slides with elegantly re-organized charts

 I also use a blue label closer to the Americas’ 2020 bar to tell the reader about the gain in American sales.

 Use text sparingly on charts.
 However, they are a great way to tell your message and remove any confusion directly.

 I place the title and, optionally, the subtitle at the top left of the chart.
 Since I don’t want these elements to get immediate attention, I use gray font color with significant bits bolded.

 I put any descriptions in a small font size at the bottom of the chart.
 They don’t play any primary role in conveying my story.
 Hence it should be de-emphasized.

 This version is easily more readable than the one we initially had.
 Our attention goes to the orange-color -2M label at once.
-That tells something is wrong with Asia.
-Then we move to the +1M label and think, “Americas doing good, however.”
+That tells us something is wrong with Asia.
+Then we move to the +1M label and think, “America doing good, however.”

 As there are no more attention-seeking elements, we revert to the top left corner for natural eye movement.
 The title says what this chart is about — television sales in 2020.

 The legend that follows the title tells us the blue bars are 2020 sales.
 And now everything starts to make sense.
 Additional notes at the bottom explain the reason, source, etc.

 No matter how hard you worked on simplifying things, there is a chance you aren’t conveying the message correctly.
 Hence it is always good to show your work to somebody who shares similar characteristics with your audience.

 I usually ask a couple of colleagues to tell a story by looking at the chart.
 Most could come up with the story I intend to convey.
 And it usually takes about 10–15 seconds.
 Still higher than the 8-seconds goal.
 If they take longer or can’t come up with a story at all, I rework it.